DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * description `string`: The description of the policy.
   * evaluatorType `string` (values: AllowedValuesPolicy, MaxValuePolicy): The evaluator type of the policy (i.e. AllowedValuesPolicy, MaxValuePolicy).
   * factData `string`: The fact data of the policy.
-  * factName `string` (values: UserOwnedLabVmCount, UserOwnedLabPremiumVmCount, LabVmCount, LabPremiumVmCount, LabVmSize, GalleryImage, UserOwnedLabVmCountInSubnet, LabTargetCost): The fact name of the policy (e.g. LabVmCount, LabVmSize, MaxVmsAllowedPerLab, etc.
+  * factName `string` (values: UserOwnedLabVmCount, UserOwnedLabPremiumVmCount, LabVmCount, LabPremiumVmCount, LabVmSize, GalleryImage, UserOwnedLabVmCountInSubnet, LabTargetCost, EnvironmentTemplate, ScheduleEditPermission): The fact name of the policy (e.g. LabVmCount, LabVmSize, MaxVmsAllowedPerLab, etc.
-  * provisioningState `string`: The provisioning status of the resource.
   * status `string` (values: Enabled, Disabled): The status of the policy.
   * threshold `string`: The threshold of the policy (i.e. a number for MaxValuePolicy, and a JSON array of values for AllowedValuesPolicy).
-  * uniqueIdentifier `string`: The unique immutable identifier of a resource (Guid).

 ### PolicySetResult
 * PolicySetResult `object`: Result of a policy set evaluation.